jazzorpheus/jof-scheduler/zNOTES.md

       - highlight overlaps visually (heatmap, tags, etc?)
       - admin can "lock in" timeslots if 2 or more complete teams have signalled their potential availability via SelectAvailabilityPage.
 This sends out email to participants requiring confirmation to finalze match/event booking.

+- **!
+FIX fast refresh issues:**
+  - Fast refresh only works when a file only exports components.
+Move your React context(s) to a separate file.
+  - Fast refresh only works when a file only exports components.
+Use a new file to share constants or functions between components.

-- "Create new event" form to be filled out by Admin.
+- **"Create new event" form to be filled out by Admin.**
   - [ ] Decide on basic form fields and begin implementing a first draft with React Hook Form!

-  Need a "landing page" with "Create New Event" button, which takes them to an event creation form.
   Will need to contain at least the following fields:
   - Title
   - Description
   - Start Date